Chartability/POUR-CAF/README.md

 _This heuristic is based on community practices_.

-Axis labels are not present or unclear.
+__Description__: Axis labels are not present or unclear.
 Axis is truncated without a clear label.
 In rare cases axes may be removed (if adequate text explanation or annotation is provided).
 Otherwise, axis should be present and clearly labeled.
 Axis labels may be abbreviated but with a clear convention.
 Axis may only be truncated if truncation is called out with a label.

 __Cited community practice__: [https://www.yellowfinbi.com/best-practice-guide/charts-visualizations/chart-axis-best-practices](https://www.yellowfinbi.com/best-practice-guide/charts-visualizations/chart-axis-best-practices)